Cat Food 101: Understanding the Essentials of Feeding Your Beloved Pet

 What Cats Actually Need to Eat

-Unlike dogs or humans, cats cannot synthesise certain nutrients on their own.
-They must get taurine, arachidonic acid, and vitamin A directly from animal tissue.
-A cat fed an exclusively plant-based diet will develop serious health problems over time — this is not a dietary preference, it is biology.
+Unlike dogs or people, cats cannot make certain nutrients themselves.
+They must get taurine, arachidonic acid, and preformed vitamin A directly from animal tissue.
+A cat kept on a plant-based diet develops serious problems over time; a taurine shortfall, for instance, can lead to heart and eye disease.
+This is basic feline biology, not a matter of preference.

 Protein

-Protein should make up the bulk of your cat's diet.
-Look for a named animal protein — chicken, beef, lamb, or fish — listed as the first ingredient.
-Vague labels like "meat by-products" or "animal derivatives" are worth avoiding where you have better options.
+Protein should make up the bulk of the diet.
+Look for a named animal protein such as chicken, beef, lamb, or fish as the first ingredient.
+Vague terms like “meat by-products” or “animal derivatives” are worth avoiding where a better option exists.

 Fat

-Cats need fat for energy, brain function, and absorbing fat-soluble vitamins.
-Omega-3 and omega-6 fatty acids support coat condition and reduce inflammation.
-Fish-based foods tend to be a good source, though fish should not be the only protein in the rotation.
+Fat fuels energy, brain function, and the absorption of fat-soluble vitamins.
+Omega-3 and omega-6 fatty acids support the coat and calm inflammation.
+Fish-based foods are a good source, though fish should not be the only protein in rotation.

 Hydration

-Cats have a low thirst drive — they evolved in arid environments where prey provided most of their moisture.
-This makes wet food an important part of most cats' diets, particularly for preventing urinary tract problems.
-If you are feeding primarily dry food, make sure fresh water is always available and consider adding wet food to at least one meal per day.
+Cats have a naturally low thirst drive, a legacy of desert ancestors who drew most of their moisture from prey.
+That makes wet food valuable for most cats, particularly in preventing urinary problems.
+If you feed mainly dry cat food, keep fresh water available at all times and add wet food to at least one meal a day.

 Dry Food vs Wet Food vs Raw

 Each format has trade-offs.
-Dry kibble is convenient and affordable — brands like Eukanuba, Hill's, and Royal Canin are widely available in South Africa — but it is lower in moisture and often higher in carbohydrates than cats need.
-Wet food more closely mirrors a natural diet in moisture and protein content, though it is pricier and needs to be refrigerated once opened.
+Dry kibble is convenient and affordable, with brands like Hill’s, Royal Canin, and Whiskas widely stocked across South Africa, but it is lower in moisture and often higher in carbohydrate than a cat needs.
+Wet food mirrors a natural diet more closely on moisture and protein, though it costs more and must be refrigerated once opened.

-Raw feeding has grown in popularity locally, and done correctly it can be an excellent option.
-The key word is correctly — raw diets need to be nutritionally balanced, handled hygienically, and suited to your cat's health status.
-It is worth consulting your vet before switching, especially for cats with existing health conditions.
+Raw feeding has grown locally, and done properly it can be excellent.
+The operative word is properly: raw diets must be nutritionally balanced, handled hygienically, and matched to your cat’s health.
+Check with your vet before switching, especially for cats with existing conditions.
+For most homes a combined approach works well, a quality dry food as the base topped up with wet or raw for moisture and variety.
+Our guide on what cats like to eat goes deeper on choosing between them.

 Reading Cat Food Labels

-Pet food marketing is designed to appeal to owners, not cats.
-Words like "natural," "premium," and "gourmet" carry no regulated meaning.
-Instead, focus on what the label actually tells you:
+Pet food marketing is written for owners, not cats.
+“Natural,” “premium,” and “gourmet” carry no regulated meaning.
+Focus instead on what the label actually tells you:

-• Ingredient list: Ingredients are listed by weight before cooking.
-A named meat as the first ingredient is a good sign.
+• Ingredient list: ingredients are listed by pre-cooking weight, so a named meat in first place is a good sign.

-• Guaranteed analysis: This shows minimum protein and fat percentages and maximum fibre and moisture.
-A higher protein percentage is generally better for cats.
+• Guaranteed analysis: shows minimum protein and fat and maximum fibre and moisture; higher protein is generally better for cats.

-• Nutritional adequacy statement: Look for a statement that the food meets nutritional standards for your cat's life stage.
+• Nutritional adequacy statement: confirms the food meets recognised standards for your cat’s life stage.

-Be cautious about foods that lead with corn, wheat, or rice.
-These are cheap fillers that cats do not digest particularly well and have no place dominating a carnivore's diet.
+Be wary of foods that lead with corn, wheat, or rice.
+These are cheap fillers a carnivore digests poorly, and they have no business dominating the bowl.

 How Much and How Often to Feed

-Portion size depends on your cat's age, weight, activity level, and whether they are neutered.
-Most food packaging gives feeding guidelines, but these are often on the generous side.
-A better approach is to weigh your cat regularly and adjust portions based on body condition — you should be able to feel their ribs easily but not see them.
+Portion size depends on age, weight, activity, and whether your cat is neutered.
+Packaging guidelines tend to run generous, so weigh your cat regularly and adjust to body condition, you should feel the ribs easily but not see them.

-• Kittens (under 12 months): Need more calories per kilogram of body weight.
-Feed 3 to 4 times daily.
+• Kittens (under 12 months): need more calories per kilogram; feed three to four times daily.

-• Adult cats (1 to 7 years): Typically do well on 2 meals per day.
+• Adult cats (1 to 7 years): usually do well on two meals a day.

-• Senior cats (8 and older): Metabolism slows and kidney health becomes a priority.
-Wet food becomes more important.
-Discuss food choices with your vet.
+• Senior cats (8 and older): slower metabolism and kidney health take priority, and wet food matters more; review choices with your vet.

-Free-feeding suits some cats, but many will overeat if given the chance.
-If your cat is gaining weight, structured meal times are more effective.
-If your cat has developed the habit of pestering you between meals, our guide on stopping cats from begging for food offers practical solutions.
+Free-feeding suits some cats but leads many to overeat.
+If yours is gaining weight, structured meals work better.
+And if your cat has learned to pester you between meals, our guide on stopping begging for food offers practical fixes.

 Foods You Should Never Give Your Cat

-Several common foods are toxic to cats.
-The list includes onions, garlic, grapes, raisins, chocolate, caffeine, xylitol, and alcohol.
-Even small amounts can cause serious harm.
+Several everyday foods are toxic to cats, including onions, garlic, grapes, raisins, chocolate, caffeine, xylitol, and alcohol.
+Even small amounts can do serious harm.
+Dairy trips people up too; most adult cats are lactose intolerant, so an occasional saucer of milk is more likely to upset the stomach than to nourish.

 When to Talk to Your Vet